mritzmann/cheatsheets/bash.md

 # exit when a command fails
 set -o errexit

-# exit when accessing an unset variable (use ${VARNAME-} instead of $VARNAME to ignore this)
+# exit when accessing an unset variable
 set -o nounset

-# ensure that a pipeline command is treated as failed, even if one command in the pipeline fails
+# exit if one command in a pipeline fails
 set -o pipefail

-# debugg script with 'TRACE=1 ./script.sh' instead of './script.sh'.
+# debugg script with 'TRACE=1 ./script.sh'
 if [[ "${TRACE-0}" == "1" ]]; then set -o xtrace; fi
 ```